cloudmaven/documentation/pages/acs/acs_geoserver.md

 ## Introduction

 This page describes a Geoserver deployment for hosting and visualizing LIDAR (remote sensing) data.
 This prototype was developed for the University of Washington Library Data Services.

+## CC*IIE Remarks

+### Objective and Approach
+The objective of this project is to demonstrate how researchers can collaborate and share geospatial data by using available open-source tools.
 We use two complementary technologies in this prototype: Geoserver and Leaflet.
 Geoserver is an open-source map server that can provide geospatial data in a number of possible formats via query/retrieval from an internal database.
 Leaflet is more properly 'leaflet.js', an open-source javacript library for creating interactive maps where content is provided on the fly by OpenStreetMap, an online map tile resource.

-The steps outlined here show that creating your own map server for geospatial data collaboration is quite feasible using pre-existing tools.

-## CC*IIE Remarks

-### Objective and Approach

 ### Solution
+The steps to installing your own Geoserver are outlined below.
+We have also created Amazon Machine Images (AMI) that you can use to spin up your own Geoserver instance on AWS.

+Geoserver is used as the backend for storing the LIDAR data that has been collected from the Puget Sound Lidar Consortium (PSLC).
+The front end is a map that allows users to subset and extract data as necessary.
+This PoC is intended to provide an architecture that is easy to emulate and to allow researchers to set such a system up fairly quickly.

 ### Results
+This geoserver set

 ## Links